jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       :permitted: 0 or 1
       :default: 0

       Scheme used to relayer the snowpack.

+      Only used if :nml:mem:`nsmax` > 0.

-Setting the option to 0 invokes the original scheme with relayering of the grain size involving the grain size itself, while setting it to 1 causes the relayering to be done using the inverse of the grain size.
-This is more consistent with conserving the SSA, though full conservation would require mass weighting to be invoked during regridding.
+      0. Invokes the original scheme with relayering of the grain size involving the grain size itself.
+      1. Relayering is done using the inverse of the grain size.
+This is more consistent with conserving the specific surface area of snow, though full conservation would require mass weighting to be invoked during regridding.

-      Only used if :nml:mem:`JULES_SNOW::nsmax` > 0.

    .. nml:member:: i_basal_melting_opt